cran4linux/cran2obs/ReadMe.md

 (May be a fourth state in d:l:R:r?)

 We pay with increased storage use locally.
-All of remote CRAN will finally be on the local machine.
+All of remote CRAN will finally be on the local machine, if built from scratch.